UKHSA-Internal/coronavirus-dashboard-metadata/modals/compliance.md

 ## Statement of voluntary application of the Code of Practice for Statistics

-The government’s coronavirus dashboard publishes daily statistics about the coronavirus (COVID-19) pandemic in the UK.
+The government’s coronavirus dashboard publishes up-to-date statistics about the coronavirus (COVID-19) pandemic in the UK.

 These statistics are not classed as official statistics because: